kushagharahi/ReasonRoot/README.md

 - [Sass](http://sass-lang.com/)

 ### Tasks:
 You can see the tasks by reviewing the [ReasonRoot Open Tasks](https://github.com/SettleIt/ReasonRoot/projects/1) project in the reporitory.

+- Create a fork
+- Look for tasks you can work in the "*Waiting to be Worked*" column
+- Start with the top card and move it to the "*Working On*" column
+- assign yourself to the card
+- submit a pull request with your changes